Irish Dairy Forum 2027

 An evening of connection, leadership, and influence

-On the Thursday evening of, Dairy Connect Ireland hosts the Ambassadors Dinner - a private, invitation-led gathering limited to 100 guests.
+On the Thursday evening of, Dairy Connect Ireland hosts the Dinner recognising Women in Dairy.

 Who Attends